 When looking at the most popular mobile apps in Brazil, WhatsApp is number one.
 It is followed closely by the Google products Google Play, Google Search, and YouTube.

 Android apps are generally much more popular (with over 90%), compared to iOS apps, so it would make little-to-no-sense localizing your iOS app for the Brazilian market.

 According to Statista, online buyers in Brazil mostly spend money on fashion, followed by electronics and media.
 Fashion has a market volume of 5.482 million USD in 2019.
 This means good news for all the cool e-commerce introducing new trends in clothing!

 #5.
 Methods of payment

-If you have decided that you want to localize your content into Brazillian Portuguese reach out to us – we will gladly help in finding the best approach!
+If you have decided that you want to localize your content into Brazilian Portuguese, then reach out to us – we will gladly help you to find the best approach!

 Do you need tips on localizing your business into different markets?
 Check out these blog posts: